Plan hybrid connectivity between Skype for Business Server and Teams

 Moving users between on-premises and TeamsOnly in the cloud requires configuring Skype for Business hybrid mode.
 Furthermore, before decommissioning your on-premises Skype for Business deployment move all users from on-premises to the cloud.
 With hybrid connectivity set up, you can choose to move your users to the cloud based on your schedule and business need.
 With Direct Routing, you can leverage your on-premises voice infrastructure while you move to the cloud and after your migration is complete.

-After you have read this topic and are ready to configure hybrid connectivity, see Configure hybrid connectivity between Skype for Business Server and Teams.
+After you have read this article and are ready to configure hybrid connectivity, see Configure hybrid connectivity between Skype for Business Server and Teams.
 The configuration topics provide step-by-step guidance for setting up hybrid connectivity between your on-premises deployment and Teams.

 Implications of the retirement of Skype for Business Online

-It's important to remember that both before and after retirement of Skype for Business Online, users homed in Skype for Business Server on-premises can use Teams, but they cannot be TeamsOnly.
+It's important to remember that both before and after retirement of Skype for Business Online, users homed in Skype for Business Server on-premises can use Teams, but they can't be TeamsOnly.
 (On-premises users are in Islands mode by default and be assigned any mode other than TeamsOnly).
 Users can only experience the full benefits of Teams, in particular federation, PSTN support, and assurance that all inbound chats and calls land in Teams, once they are in TeamsOnly mode.

 The retirement of Skype for Business Online has no impact on the existing support lifecycle of Skype for Business Server or Lync Server 2013.
 However, the retirement of Skype for Business Online did impact certain aspects of how users transition to the cloud and become TeamsOnly in organizations with on-premises Skype for Business Server or Lync Server 2013, including existing hybrid organizations.
-The use of hybrid as a pre-requisite configuration to transition from on-premises to the cloud (e.g. TeamsOnly) remainins unchanged.
+The use of hybrid as a pre-requisite configuration to transition from on-premises to the cloud (e.g. TeamsOnly) remains unchanged.

 Prior to the retirement of Skype for Business Online, hybrid organizations could consist of three basic types of users: